Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Migrate to use a Local SSD on the instance.
 - [ ] Migrate to use a Regional SSD on the instance.

+Given the scenario where your application on a general-purpose Compute Engine instance is experiencing excessive disk read throttling on its Zonal SSD Persistent Disk, and the application primarily reads large files from disk, the recommended approach to provide maximum throughput while minimizing costs is:

+- [x] **Migrate to use a Local SSD on the instance.**

+Here's why this option is suitable:

+1. **Local SSD Performance**: Local SSDs offer significantly higher IOPS (Input/Output Operations Per Second) and throughput compared to Zonal SSD Persistent Disks.
+They are particularly optimized for high-performance read and write operations, making them ideal for applications that require maximum disk performance.

+2. **Reduced Latency**: Local SSDs have lower latency compared to Zonal SSD Persistent Disks because they are physically attached to the host machine.
+This reduces the time it takes to read large files from disk, thereby improving overall application performance.

+3. **Cost Efficiency**: While Local SSDs are more expensive per GB compared to Zonal SSD Persistent Disks, they offer higher performance capabilities that can often justify the cost, especially when the application requires high throughput and low latency.

+**Why Other Options Are Not Ideal:**

+- **Increase the size of the disk to 1 TB**: Increasing the size of the Zonal SSD Persistent Disk may provide more storage capacity but won't necessarily improve the read throughput or reduce throttling, which is the primary issue.

+- **Increase the allocated CPU to the instance**: While CPU resources are important for overall application performance, the issue here is specifically related to disk read throttling, not CPU-bound tasks.
+Increasing CPU resources wouldn't directly address the disk performance bottleneck.

+- **Migrate to use a Regional SSD on the instance**: Regional SSDs provide redundancy across zones within the same region but have similar characteristics to Zonal SSDs in terms of performance.
+They don't offer the same level of performance improvement for disk read operations as Local SSDs do.

+Therefore, **migrating to use a Local SSD on the instance** is the most effective solution to enhance disk read performance, address excessive read throttling, and ensure maximum throughput for your application while considering cost-efficiency.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your Dataproc cluster runs in a single Virtual Private Cloud (VPC) network in a single subnet with range 172.16.20.128/25.
 There are no private IP addresses available in the VPC network.
 You want to add new VMs to communicate with your cluster using the minimum number of steps.
-What should you do?
+What should you do?    -----------------Issue

 - [x] Modify the existing subnet range to 172.16.20.0/24.
+Yes
 - [ ] Create a new Secondary IP Range in the VPC and configure the VMs to use that range.
+Yes
 - [ ] Create a new VPC network for the VMs.
 Enable VPC Peering between the VMs' VPC network and the Dataproc cluster VPC network.
 - [ ] Create a new VPC network for the VMs with a subnet of 172.32.0.0/16.
 Enable VPC network Peering between the Dataproc VPC network and the VMs VPC network.
 Configure a custom Route exchange.

+If there are no private IP addresses available in the current VPC network subnet (172.16.20.128/25) and you want to add new VMs to communicate with your Dataproc cluster with minimal steps, the correct approach would be:

+- [x] **Modify the existing subnet range to 172.16.20.0/24.**

+Here’s why this option is appropriate:

+- **Subnet Expansion**: By modifying the existing subnet range from `172.16.20.128/25` to `172.16.20.0/24`, you effectively expand the available private IP address space within the same VPC network.
+This allows you to allocate more IP addresses to new VMs without creating additional complexity or requiring peering with another VPC network.

+- **Minimal Configuration Changes**: This option involves a straightforward adjustment of the subnet range, which is manageable through the Google Cloud Console or via `gcloud` command-line tools.
+It avoids the need to create secondary IP ranges, new VPC networks, or set up VPC peering, thereby minimizing configuration steps and potential operational overhead.

+**Why Other Options Are Not Ideal:**

+- **Creating a new Secondary IP Range in the VPC**: While this is a valid approach in some cases, modifying the subnet range directly is often simpler and more direct when you need to expand IP address availability within the same VPC subnet.

+- **Creating a new VPC network and enabling VPC Peering**: This introduces additional complexity and administrative overhead, especially if it involves setting up peering between multiple VPC networks.
+It's a more suitable solution when distinct network isolation or management domains are necessary, which doesn't seem to be the case here.

+- **Creating a new VPC network for the VMs with a subnet of 172.32.0.0/16 and enabling VPC network Peering**: This option is overly complex for simply expanding IP address space within the existing VPC network.

+Therefore, **modifying the existing subnet range to 172.16.20.0/24** is the recommended approach to efficiently add new VMs that need to communicate with your Dataproc cluster while minimizing configuration steps and maintaining simplicity.

 **[⬆ Back to Top](#table-of-contents)**